LucazPlays/BetterBungee/README.md

 Information
 -----------
-TeamHoly.NET BungeeCord is based on the original project, maintained by [SpigotMC](https://www.spigotmc.org/).
+BetterBungee BungeeCord is based on the original project, maintained by [SpigotMC](https://www.spigotmc.org/).
 For detailed information and discussions, please refer to the [official BungeeCord thread](https://www.spigotmc.org/go/bungeecord).

 ### Security Warning